mitodl/unified-ecommerce/README.md

 If you're getting 404 errors for all routes, make sure you've set the session key as noted above, and watch the logs for the `api` container.
 Debug mode is turned on so you should see errors on startup if it's unable to parse the routes file (`apisix.yaml`).

+The configuration should be generic enough that it should work across the board.
+Don't commit changes to these files unless you really need to.

 ## Code Generation

 Unified Ecommerce uses [drf-spectacular](https://drf-spectacular.readthedocs.io/en/latest/) to generate an OpenAPI spec from Django views.
-Additionally, we use [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator) to generate Typescript declarations and an API Client.
-These generated files are checked into source control; CI checks that they are up-to-date.
+The generated spec is checked into source control; CI checks that it are up-to-date.
 To regenerate these files, run

 ```bash
 ./scripts/generate_openapi.sh
 ```

+> The actual API client is built separately.

 ## Committing & Formatting